Marcel the Shell with Shoes On (short film series): Production

 The character of Marcel came at an unexpected time.
-Jenny Slate and Dean Fleischer Camp were attending a wedding and were sharing a single hotel room with a group of friends.
+Slate and Dean Fleischer Camp were attending a wedding and were sharing a single hotel room with a group of friends.
 Things began to feel claustrophobic and tensions began to rise when Slate began voicing her needs in the voice that would come to be that of Marcel.
 Upon returning home, Fleischer Camp worked with found objects, eventually settling on Polly Pocket shoes, a seashell and a single googly eye.

 Release

 The first short film premiered theatrically at AFI FEST 2010, where it was awarded Best Animated Short and was an official selection of the 2011 Sundance Film Festival.
 It won the Grand Jury and Audience Awards at the 2011 New York International Children's Film Festival.
 Two additional short films were released in 2011 and 2014.
 The first sequel, titled Marcel the Shell with Shoes On, Two, was posted to YouTube on November 14, 2011.
 The second sequel, titled Marcel the Shell with Shoes On, Three, was posted to YouTube on October 20, 2014.
 Each was accompanied by a tie-in storybook featuring Marcel.